Band (rock and pop): Larger rock ensembles

 Iron Maiden is a six-part band with a lead vocalist, three guitarists, a bassist, and drummer lineup.
 (Not shown in this image are Bruce Dickinson and Nicko McBrain.)

 Larger bands have long been a part of rock and pop music, in part due to the influence of the "singer accompanied with orchestra" model inherited from popular big-band jazz and swing and popularized by Frank Sinatra and Ella Fitzgerald.
 To create larger ensembles, rock bands often add an additional guitarist, an additional keyboardist, additional percussionists or second drummer, an entire horn section, and even a flautist.
 An example of a six-member rock band is Toto with a lead vocalist, guitarist, bassist, two keyboard players, and drummer.
-Other examples include Australian band INXS and American Blondie; both consist of a lead vocalist, two guitarists, a keyboard player, a bassist, and a drummer.
+Other examples include bands like INXS, OneRepublic and American Blondie; both consist of a lead vocalist, two guitarists, a keyboard player, a bassist, and a drummer.
 The American heavy-metal band Slipknot is composed of nine members, with a vocalist, two guitarists, a drummer, a bassist, two custom percussionists, a turntablist, and a sampler.
 Brazilian band Titãs, currently a three-man band, had as many as eight members in the late 1980s, with three lead singers, two guitarists, bassist, keyboard player, and drummer.

 In larger groups (such as the Band), instrumentalists could play multiple instruments, which enabled the ensemble to create a wider variety of instrument combinations.
-More modern examples of such a band are Arcade Fire and the Edward Sharpe and the Magnetic Zeros.
+More modern examples of such a band are Arcade Fire, Edward Sharpe and the Magnetic Zeros, and King Gizzard & the Lizard Wizard.
 More rarely, rock or pop groups are accompanied in concerts by a full or partial symphony orchestra, where lush string-orchestra arrangements are used to flesh out the sound of slow ballads.
 Rhys Chatham and Glenn Branca started doing performances in the late 1970s with orchestras consisting of 10 to 100 (Branca) and even 400 guitars.
 Some groups have a large number of members who all play the same instrument, such as guitar, keyboard, horns, or strings.